 “Through our alignment with the Packers, we are creating a destination for those in need of excellence in sports medicine.”

 Hinterland’s new facility will be 20,000 square feet, nearly four times larger than the current Green Bay restaurant and brewery.
 It will feature a main floor brew pub and restaurant experience that pairs farm-to-table culinary experiences with gameday specialties.
-To engage the Titletown District’s plaza, the exterior walls will be retractable for outdoor experiences – complete with heated concrete and heat lamps for the ultimate tailgating, event or concert environment.
+To engage the Titletown District’s park, the exterior walls will be retractable for outdoor experiences – complete with heated concrete and heat lamps for the ultimate tailgating, event or concert environment.
 The restaurant’s upper level will host an intimate 50-75 seat restaurant featuring Hinterland’s signature Green Bay culinary experience; and also have rooms for private events.
 The brewery will produce 20,000 bottles annually and have tours and tasting rooms for guests to learn about Hinterland and its unique approach to craft beers and the art of brewing.

 Working with the Packers on the Titletown District are Sterling Project Development (SPD), a real estate advisory firm that provides project/development management services for developers; ROSSETTI, a global architectural design and planning firm with a portfolio of showcase properties spanning sports and entertainment, interiors, hospitality and retail; and Biederman Redevelopment Ventures, a firm that creates, redevelops, and operates parks, public spaces, and neighborhood streetscapes.